 A degenerative condition, spinal stenosis results from a narrowing of the spinal canal at one or multiple levels.
 This concern can be caused by injury, the natural aging process, arthritis, or another factor.
 Common symptoms of spinal stenosis include pain, loss of mobility, numbness, or stability issues.
 Fortunately, there are many advanced treatment options available from our experienced

-At the Orthopaedic Institute of Central Jersey, we offer a comprehensive range of spinal stenosis treatment options.
+At the Orthopaedic Institute Brielle Orthopaedics, we offer a comprehensive range of spinal stenosis treatment options.
 Contact our office today to learn more or to schedule a consultation.

 Spinal Stenosis Procedures

 Our practice is dedicated to providing the most effective treatment available, and non-surgical methods are recommended whenever possible to help alleviate discomfort.
 We have found that minimally invasive techniques are often sufficient to achieve the desired outcome; however, in some cases, surgical intervention may be necessary.
 Depending on your unique anatomical needs, symptoms, and lifestyle preferences, your customized treatment plan may include one or more of the following therapies:

 Non-Surgical: Physical therapy can be one of the best ways to enhance mobility and reduce discomfort associated with spinal stenosis.
 Additionally, nonsteroidal anti-inflammatory medications, rest, and/or a back brace may be recommended to help ease pain and inflammation.
 We will typically advise following a non-surgical program for at least six months before suggesting a surgical approach.